 ScamWatchDog.org (fake blog by Roy Tribble promoting scams) the real one is BinaryoptionsWatchDog.com

-Binary Matrix Pro, Profit with Cindy, Wonder Clicks, binary Vault, Hercules Profit Pro, Larry’s Cash Machine, Push Button Commissions, Verified Trader, 2015 Millionaires’ Club, Profit Maximizer, Secret Money Vault, My Cash Bot, Elite Trader App, Millionaire Blue Print, RevTraderPro, NewYearMillionaire, 30 Day Change, The Covert Society, Insider John (App 810), Quick Cash System, Ataraxia 7, Guaranteed Wealth, Oz Robot, Golden Goose Method, Cheat The Odds, 7 Day Millionaire, Insured Profits, Tokyo Bot, Wealthy Trader, Legal Insider Bot, Millionaires Club, Auto Profit Replicator, Safe Trader App, The $100K Club, The 1 Percent Club, Daily Binary Profits v7, Binary Chaos and Commodity Robot.
+Binary Matrix Pro, Profit with Cindy, Wonder Clicks, binary Vault, Hercules Profit Pro, Larry’s Cash Machine, Push Button Commissions, Binary Boom, Verified Trader, 2015 Millionaires’ Club, Profit Maximizer, Secret Money Vault, My Cash Bot, Elite Trader App, Millionaire Blue Print, RevTraderPro, NewYearMillionaire, 30 Day Change, The Covert Society, Insider John (App 810), Quick Cash System, Ataraxia 7, Guaranteed Wealth, Oz Robot, Golden Goose Method, Cheat The Odds, 7 Day Millionaire, Insured Profits, Tokyo Bot, Wealthy Trader, Legal Insider Bot, Millionaires Club, Auto Profit Replicator, Safe Trader App, The $100K Club, The 1 Percent Club, Daily Binary Profits v7, Binary Chaos and Commodity Robot.
 Many of these services were blacklisted on BinaryoptionsWatchDog.com and you can also share your comments below regarding any of the above services or if you know of a different scam traders should be aware of.

 Binary Options Scams – Questions and Answers